Estimated reading time: 5 minutes

 If someone asked you how much your small business is worth, would you know the answer?
 If not, you are not alone.
 Many entrepreneurs cannot answer this question.
 The reason is many variables and factors represent a company’s total value, and it can be challenging to stay on top of them.
 That said, conducting a business valuation is a great way to evaluate your small business’s financial health and short-term and long-term potential.

 There are several business valuation methods to choose from based on your situation and the reason(s) why the valuation is needed.
 These methods are widely used among business owners in all industries nationwide.
-In this Balboa Capital blog article, you will learn all about business valuation.
+This Balboa Capital blog article will teach you about business valuation.
 First, we explain what a valuation is and why you may need one.
 Also included are descriptions of some of the most common business valuation methods.

 What is a business valuation?

 Business valuation is an accurate and objective estimate of how much a business is worth.
-It is based on how a business has performed over a specific time frame.
+It is based on a company’s performance over a specific time frame.
 For example, let us say that you own a woodworking business.
 In that case, you would assess the current value of your business by looking at your capital, inventory, property (if applicable), and the market value of your woodworking equipment, vehicles, and other assets.
 You may also include your woodworking business’s year-over-year revenue and projected earnings.

 Reasons a valuation is needed.

 You can conduct a valuation to see how much your business is worth and to get a top-level overview of your business’s financial health.
-The valuation can provide you with information about the business that you might not know about.
+The valuation can provide information about the company you might not know about.
 In addition to wanting an estimate of the economic value of your business, other reasons warrant a valuation.